 - (optional toppings: grated parmesan or chopped fresh parsley)

-Bring a large pot of water to a boil.
-Add a generous amount of salt (a few tablespoons) and then the spaghetti to the boiling water.
+Bring a large pot of generously-salted water to a boil.
+Add the spaghetti to the boiling water and cook according to package instructions.
 Meanwhile, in a pan large enough to easily hold a pound of pasta, heat the olive oil over medium-high heat.

 The next step is very simple but it must be done well: as soon as the oil gets hot, add the garlic, wait a few seconds, and then as soon as the garlic becomes blonde – that is, just before it becomes brown – add the chili.
 It has to sizzle.
 Add about 3-4 Tbsp. of the boiling water from the pasta pot to the pan and set aside until the pasta is ready.
 If you used large cloves of garlic, remove them at this point.